-You should stay in very close touch with your director, with whom you should set out a writing schedule at the outset of the term.
-Make sure to allow time for your committee to read drafts of your work, and ensure that you schedule your thesis defense before the end of the semester.
-To complete the degree, you must have a thesis defense (thesis option), a public reading (creative option), or a written and oral comprehensive exam at the end of this semester.
+To complete the degree, you must have a thesis defense (thesis option), or a public reading (creative option).
 File the GS02 "Completion of Requirements" form) with the Graduate Studies office when you have finished both the written and oral components of your project.